Soldiers with 3-238th GSAB Prepares for KFOR Deployment at Fort Cavazos

-A UH-60 Black Hawk flies over Delaware Army National Guard 101st Public Affairs Detachment, Sgt.
-Laura Bradley, on Fort Cavazos, Texas, to conduct medical evacuation live-hoist training, May 8, 2025.
+U.S. Army soldiers under the 3-238th General Support Aviation Battalion shoot the M240H on a range at Fort Cavazos, Texas, May 9, 2025.
 The 3-238th General Support Aviation Battalion is preparing for an upcoming deployment in support of Kosovo Forces and will fall under the 256th Infantry Brigade Combat Team.
-(Army National Guard photo by Staff Sgt.
+(U.S. Army National Guard photos by Staff Sgt.
 Alyssa Lisenbe)

 |Date Taken: